graphology/graphology/docs/instantiation.md

 Multi? + Type? + Graph
 ```

-_List of all the typed constructors_
+_List of all the specialized constructors_

 ```
 DirectedGraph